Kiran Vissa is not currently active. Here is a description of his past work.

-Kiran Vissa has been a key AID figure since its formative years and has worn many hats of leadership and organizational roles in the past 14 years.
-Since 2008, Kiran is working in Andhra Pradesh as a full time activist in the role of AID's Jeevansaathi.
+Kiran Vissa was a key AID figure since its formative years and has worn many hats of leadership and organizational roles.
+From 2008 to 2013, Kiran was working in Andhra Pradesh as a full time activist in the role of AID's Jeevansaathi.
 Kiran's focus interests have been agriculture and farmers' issues, consumer awareness on food, volunteer mobilization and citizen activism, and tackling organizational challenges in AID.

 Kiran played an important role in setting up many early chapters of AID, and continued to provide inspirational and organizational support to budding chapters and emerging leadership.
-As a member of the board of directors, he has been an important part of many of AID's initiatives.
-He has played a key role in promoting the sangharsh aspect in AID through the Narmada struggle, anti-communalism campaign and other human rights campaigns.
+He was in the board of directors, was an important part of many of AID's initiatives.
+He played a key role in promoting the sangharsh aspect in AID through the Narmada struggle, anti-communalism campaign and other human rights campaigns.

 Kiran holds a B.Tech. from IIT, Chennai and an M.S. from University of Maryland.
 He became active in AID in his very early days at College Park, inspired by the ideas and energy of volunteers like Ravi, Balaji and Aravinda, as well as meeting many social activists from India.